cannibalox/Obsdn-QuickSNIPP/README.md

  ----
   ## QuickSNIPP Scratchpad

 `CAPS LOCK x2` display a scratchpad floating window to write quick notes.
 Save the notes as snippets and get the transclusion link.
+Hide the scratchpad with `ESC` or click on the `X` button.

 ----